Creating connections. Serving the next generation of planners.

 APA National Program

-The National Mentor Match program will be offered at the upcoming 2016 National Planning Conference in Phoenix, April 2–5, 2016.
-Applications will be accepted starting in December 2015.
+Applications are now being accepted for the Mentor Match program offered at the 2016 National Planning Conference in Phoenix, April 2–5, 2016.
+Deadline for mentees: March 4.
+Deadline for mentors: March 11.

 APA Chapter Programs

 "The best part of participating was the opportunity to have an in-depth conversation with someone in my desired field.
 It was also great to be able to get feedback and advice on networking and my resume!"